 Free is never free

-Nowhere do I hear this complaint more than related to free online services.
-Be it free tiers of services that include paid options, or services provided free in exchange for your information or for the opportunity to show you advertising, free apps and services often have little to no live customer support.
+Nowhere do I hear this complaint more than about free online services.
+Be it free tiers of services that include paid options or services provided free in exchange for your information or the opportunity to show you advertising, free apps and services often have little to no live customer support.

 A “good” free service has online information available, knowledge bases you can search, and even forums where users help one another.
 While there’s a cost involved in those options, they’re often minimal or one-time costs, whereas human support staff costs money continuously.